 I've always been fascinated with the Siamese, and I've met a few of them.
 They are one of my favorite breeds.
 For some people, however, this is all a bit too much to take and a Siamese is simply way too demanding a pet for them.

 If you're prepared for a smart, very interactive, very lovable, and demanding pet then you'll enjoy these cats.
-If you can take it, a Siamese cat may be just what you're looking for.
+If you can accept the challenge, a Siamese cat may be just what you're looking for.